 - Public Buses

 Sightseeing, Bus, Cars and Tuk-Tuk

-For those that like sightseeing, Lisbon has a wide choise.
-There are three diferent Hop-on Hop-Off bus companies - City Sightseeing, Gray Line , and Yellow Bus.
+For those that like sightseeing, Lisbon has a wide choice.
+There are three different Hop-on Hop-Off bus companies - City Sightseeing, Gray Line , and Yellow Bus.
 There are also a couple of unusual and fun ways of sightseeing; a self-guided electrical car for two - Go Car Tours -, and what has become a very popular way of getting around the city - Tuk-Tuk Cars.
-The latter is an upgraded and eco-friendlier version of the ones found in India.
+The latter is an upgraded and Eco-friendlier version of the ones found in India.